Borana National Park: Conservation

-The park's area is established to help restore wildlife along with the community based on environmental recovery and ecological changes, which include repopulating zebra species and drought prevention.
+The park's area is established to help restore wildlife along with the community based on environmental recovery and ecological changes, which include repopulating zebra species, protecting the Bush crow's population, and drought prevention.
 During its establishment, the area was formerly designated as a controlled hunting zone and was later redesignated as a national park because of its poor management.
-The park is administered by the Oromia Forest & Wildlife Enterprise (OFWA) of the Oromia Region government along with the Ethiopian Wildlife Conservation Authority (EWCA)..
+The park is administered by the Oromia Forest & Wildlife Enterprise (OFWA) of the Oromia Region government along with the Ethiopian Wildlife Conservation Authority (EWCA).
 Today, the area was now facing multiple threats and challenges that might threaten the park's ecosystem such as droughts, invasive species expansions, livestock overgrazing, and road collisions.